 1626 Thames St, Baltimore, MD 21231

-Not only is it notable for its age, but The Horse is the only bar in Maryland to exist before, during, and after prohibition; and it is said to be the final Baltimore destination of great American writer, Edgar Allen Poe, prior to his mysterious death.
+Not only is it notable for its age, but The Horse is the only bar in Maryland to exist before, during, and after prohibition, and it is said to be the final Baltimore destination of great American writer Edgar Allen Poe before his mysterious death.

 Book Your Stay at The Hotel at Arundel Preserve for Your Next Concert